 When we first meet Vision in Castoffs, he’s a blond thug that Janus has known for a while.
 I needed a name for him, because too many thugs had gone nameless before in the story.
 The moment I heard his name in my head, I fell in love.

 Which isn’t what writers are supposed to do.
-While I think Castoff is a good story, it’s nothing on the level that Vision’s point of view.
+While I think Castoff is a good story, it’s nothing on the level of Vision’s point of view.
 A good story is defined by what the character wants and what stands in his way from getting it, and Castoffs, though dark and smutty, has a main character who wants everything to stay the same.

 I hope you go back and read the prologue too, but I want your introduction to the world be Vision and his need for change to be first.